-Generally, these laws apply to any service targeting residents of the region, which effectively means that they may apply to your business whether it’s located in the region or not.
-This is even more relevant if you’re using a bought email list as in such a case, you may not know the recipient’s country of residence.
+Generally, such legislations apply to any service targeting residents of the region, which effectively means that they may apply to your business whether it’s located in the region or not.
+This is even more relevant if you’re using a bought email list, as in such a case you may not know the recipient’s country of residence.
 For this reason, it’s always advisable that you approach your data processing activities with the strictest applicable regulations in mind.

 Under the FTC’s CAN-SPAM Act, you do not need consent prior to adding users located in the US to your mailing list or sending them commercial messages, however, it is mandatory that you provide users with a clear means of opting out of further contact.

 Under EU law (namely the GDPR) it is mandatory that you obtain the informed consent of the user before subscribing them to the service.
 Under EU regulations, acquiring consent can be considered a two-part process that includes informing the user and obtaining verifiable consent via an affirmative action.

 You can read more about legal requirements regarding Newsletters and Email lists here.